TJJEYASHRI16/JqueryDemo/README.md

 # JqueryDemo
-This is a working of Simon Game
+This is a working of Simon Game , Simple game using Jquery